oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Logging-Exporter-Setup.md

 ## Restart All Servers in the Domain

-To restart the servers, you need to stop and start them using below commands:
+To restart the servers, you need to stop and start them using the commands below:

-To Stop the servers:
+To stop the servers:
 ```
 $ kubectl patch domain soainfra -n soans --type='json' -p='[{"op": "replace", "path": "/spec/serverStartPolicy", "value": "NEVER" }]'

 ```

-To Start the servers:
+To start the servers:
 ```
 $ kubectl patch domain soainfra -n soans --type='json' -p='[{"op": "replace", "path": "/spec/serverStartPolicy", "value": "IF_NEEDED" }]'
 ```